alfar0x/alfar-linea/README.md

 ## Additional Links

-Explore our scripts on our Telegram channel [alfar](https://t.me/+FozX3VZA0RIyNWY6).
+Explore our scripts on our telegram channel [alfar](https://t.me/+FozX3VZA0RIyNWY6).
 Feel free to suggest improvements or engage in discussions in our chat (link in the channel).